Posts Tagged ‘cross-browser’

 But wouldn’t it be great if IE users could see the better version of the page?
 Fortunately there are cross-browser hacks for the more common CSS3 attributes.
 These hacks not only allow CSS3 attributes to work in all browsers, but in turn allow designers and developers to use CSS3 in the central styling of their sites.

-In this article we’ll walk through … Read more…
+In this article we’ll walk through getting rounded … Read more…

 Appending Style Nodes with Javascript